xidruk/computer-networking/docs/packet.md

    Breaking data into smaller packets allows networks to send multiple pieces at the same time, making better use of available bandwidth.

 2. **Reliability:**
-   If a packet gets lost or corrupted, only that packet needs to be resent—not the entire file.
+   If a packet gets lost or corrupted, only that packet needs to be resent not the entire file.

 3. **Scalability:**
    Networks can handle many users and data streams simultaneously because each packet travels independently.